-Theoretically, if you are consuming glucose as your sole carbohydrate source, it likely would not be beneficial going above that point.
+Theoretically, if you are consuming glucose as your sole carbohydrate source, it likely would not be beneficial to go above that point.
 Going too high also increases the risk of gastrointestinal distress reducing race performance.

 When multiple carbohydrates are used though, the number gets higher.

-This has been well studied with a lot of conclusions coming back with the 90g per hour or even slightly lower being what is optimal for performance.
+This has been well studied with a lot of conclusions coming back with the 90g per hour or even slightly lower being optimal for performance.

 Even though this is the theoretical number, it is worth noting that certain people at the elite level go even higher than this in practice.

 Some Tour De France riders get as high as 107g/hr.
 And there is also research indicating that mountain runners continue to see performance benefits beyond the standard 90g per hour by going as high as 120g per hour.

 This obviously makes me think that we should not limit ourselves to a specific number.
 Instead, the goal should really be to see how high we can get our hourly carb intake intra-race before experiencing downsides like gastrointestinal distress.

 Nailing intra-race carbohydrates can make a huge difference in performance.
 It takes time to build up to whatever level is optimal for you, but it can give you a significant boost in the times you are able to achieve.